 Before anything else take a step back and think about what Christmas means to you and the things you consider important.
 I’d take a guess and bet that fancy presents and expensive aperitifs don’t make it onto that list!

-Here are some ideas for how to save money at Christmas time and enjoy Christmas on a budget.
+Here are some ideas for how to save money at Christmas time and enjoy a stress-free Christmas on a budget.
 You can even make your home feel festive without spending a penny!

 Christmas on a budget: Simple money saving tips